sahat/jsrecipes/posts/backend/beginner/socketio-basics.md

 1. Client connects to a server and a _connection_ event is registered by the server.

-2. On _connection_ event, the server adds the socket connection to an array which contains a pool of all connected sockets.
+2. On **connection** event, the server adds the socket connection to an array which contains a pool of all connected sockets.

-3. The server emits a _data_ event to all connected clients (broadcast) which tells all connected clients that a new user has joined the chat.
+3. The server emits a **data** event to all connected clients (broadcast) which tells all connected clients that a new user has joined the chat.

-4. Clients listening for the _data_ event parse and render data sent from the server.
+4. Clients listening for the **data** event parse and render data sent from the server.

 5. User enters text in to textboxarea and clicks submit.
-The client emits a _message_ event containing data entered by the user.
+The client emits a **message** event containing data entered by the user.

-6. Server listening for _message_ event parses data sent by the client and broadcasts a _data_ event containing the text entered by the user.
-GOTO step 4 until the user leaves the page or closes their browser which emits a _disconnect_ event.
+6. Server listening for **message** event parses data sent by the client and broadcasts a **data** event containing the text entered by the user.
+GOTO step 4 until the user leaves the page or closes their browser which emits a **disconnect** event.

-7. Server receives the _disconnect_ event and removes the socket connection from the pool of connected clients.
-The server then broadcasts a _data_ event which lets tells the clients that a user has left the chatroom.
+7. Server receives the **disconnect** event and removes the socket connection from the pool of connected clients.
+The server then broadcasts a **data** event which lets tells the clients that a user has left the chatroom.

 <hr>
 ### Getting Started

-Now with all the formalities out of the way, we can finally get started!
-Before we jump right in, I assume that you are working in a UNIX environment: Ubuntu, OSX, etc and have [node.js](http://nodejs.org) installed.
+With all the formalities out of the way, we can finally get started!
+I assume that you are working in a UNIX environment: Ubuntu, OSX, etc and have [node.js](http://nodejs.org) installed.
 If you do not, please follow these installion instructions found here: [Link to install NodeJS](http://nodejs.org)

-First, let's create a directory where our sample socket.io chat application will exist.
+First, let's create a directory where our sample SocketIO chat application will exist.

 ```
 mkdir socketio-chatapp && cd socketio-chatapp